 Be aware of the dangers of flying your pet in a cargo hold

 While most animals flown in the cargo area of airplanes are fine, you should be aware that some animals are killed, injured or lost on commercial flights each year.
-Excessively hot or cold temperatures, poor ventilation and rough handling are often to blame.
+Excessively hot or cold temperatures, poor ventilation and improper handling are often to blame.

 Follow these tips if your pet must fly in the cargo hold